apache/incubator-retired-blur/README.md

     columnNames.add("columnname");
     selector.putToColumnsToFetch("column-family", columnNames);

-To select a all the columns from a subset of column families:
+To select all the columns from a subset of column families:

     selector.addToColumnFamiliesToFetch("column-family");